 (C) The Executive Committee shall have general supervision and control of all the activities of the club.

-(G) A vacancy of the Executive Committee may be filled by a majority vote of the remaining elected members.
+(E) A vacancy of the Executive Committee may be filled by a majority vote of the remaining elected officers.
 However if more than one vacancy exist a special meeting of the club shall be called to fill the vacancies.
-The newly elected members shall hold the office until the next annual meeting.
+The newly elected officer shall hold the office until the next annual meeting.

 DUTIES OF THE OFFICERS

 (A) President: The President shall preside at all meetings of the club and Executive Meetings.
 He shall be a member ex-officio of all regular and special committees and shall perform all such other duties as usually pertain to his office.

 (B) Vice – President: Shall perform the duties of the President in his absence or at his request.

 (C) Secretary: The Secretary shall conduct all official correspondence pertaining to the proper preparation and forwarding of all reports required of the club.
 He or she shall notify all members of the Executive Committee of all meetings and shall notify all members of special and annual meetings.
 He or she shall keep a true record of all meetings of the Executive Committee and of the club and have the custody of the books and papers of the club, except the Treasurer’s books of account.
 The Secretary and Treasurer may be the same person as voted on by club members at the annual meeting.
 He or She shall be responsible for the collection of all dues and fees and shall remit the same to the Treasurer.